IThisGuyHere/SkylandersSwapForce_Manual/README.md

 * Skylanders - Unlocked individually or by element, depending on the yaml configuration. **You will always start with 1**.
 * Active Items - Unlocks the item in question if its corresponding adventure pack is enabled.
 * Luck-o-tron Wheel Slots - Each unlocks the ability to slot one luck-o-tron wheel, up to four.
-* Ship Vault Key (filler) - Each allows you to open the vault in the game room one time.
+* Ship Vault Key (filler) - Each allows you to open the vault in the hub's game room one time.
+* Skystone Cheat (filler) - Each allows you to buy and use one skystone cheat from Auric's shop (recommended if one is too hard or rng-based).
+* Lock Puzzle Key (filler) - Each allows you to buy and use one lock puzzle key from Auric's shop.

 ## Locations
 * Completion of each base chapter (Chapter 16 may be considered "complete" when you reach the bridge to the Kaos fight).